Abhishek2003ij/System-Design/fundaments/Message Queues.md

 # Message Queues

 ## Definition
-Message Queues are asynchronous communication mechanisms that enable distributed systems to exchange data by storing and forwarding messages between applications, services, or components.
+Message Queues are asynchronous communication mechanisms that enable distributed systems to exchange data by storing and forwarding messages between applications, services, or components

 ## Why Message Queues are Essential
 - **Decouples Services**: Allows independent scaling and deployment.